tripulse/rust-shit/README.md

   which, for `Map<T>`, is not implemented [(E0277)](https://doc.rust-lang.org/error-index.html#E0277).
 Thus we must use `.into_par_iter()` in order to comply trait bounds.

+  So even if it's labelled as "abuse", this is what the API forces.

+- Why are you `collect()`ing?
+Can't you use `collect_to_vec()` or `.enumerate().for_each()` and collect to a custom buffer?

+  First, to be a little bit fair to the C code.
+Second, no I can't because `IntoIndexedParallelIterator` is not implemented for
+  `FlatMap` nor there is a way to turn it so.

 # Legal
 This work is composed by means of attacking the Rust programming language community to point out their